-- And, so to speak, even Levi (the man who received tithes) has paid tithes through Abraham,
+- And, so to speak1“so to speak” is literally “so to a word to speak”, even Levi (the man receiving tithes) has paid tithes through Abraham,

-- for he was still in the loins of his father when Melchizedek met with him.
+- for he was still in the loin of his father when Melchizedek met him.

 - For in the priesthood being changed; a change of law also happens by necessity.

-- For the One about whom these things were spoken did – and does – belong to another tribe, from which no one did – or does – attend the altar.
+- For the One about whom these things are spoken *belongs to another tribe, from which no one has attended the altar.